 Military submarines have long been one of the last bastions of the “male-only” mentality.
-For many years, navies across the globe were unwilling to let women serve on their submarines, arguing that females were either physically or mentally unsuitable for the job.
+For many years, navies across the globe were unwilling to let women on submarines, arguing that females were either physically or mentally unsuitable for the job.

 Slowly, however, more and more women have been allowed to serve their countries below the waves, swapping the kitchen and the laundry room for the cramped metal conditions of the military submarine.
 This is their story…

-The History of Women on Submarines
+The First Women on Submarines

 - 1888 — The French Navy builds Gymnote, an electrically powered military submarine.
 Gymnote completed more than 2,000 successful dives.
 Some military historians place the dive count at more than 7,500, claiming the crew often used the submarine for illicit moonlight brothel runs.
 Marie ‘Five Lips’ Debouche, a prostitute originally from Montpellier, is often considered the first woman to have gone down in a submarine.

 - 1914 — Submarine warfare entered a new phase during World War 1.
-German U-boats carried out unrestricted submarine warfare against British merchant vessels, behavior that the British called “frightfully ill-mannered.”
+German U-boats carried out unrestricted submarine warfare against British merchant vessels, behavior the British called “frightfully ill-mannered.”
 No female submariners served during the period, at least not on record.
 The crew of the German U-14, however, famously claimed to have discovered a female aboard, posing as a man.
 According to submariner Walther Wiener, “He was a towering man from Lübeck, arms like tree trunks, but then we saw his mighty breasts.
 We found him lacking Bratwurst, so we jettisoned him off the coast of Ireland.
 The Kaiserliche Marine is no place for women, no matter how strong their arms.”

 - 1940 — The Italian Navy (Marina Militare) has never been a thing of pride, especially during World War II.
 A rumor soon spread throughout the British Navy that Italian submarines were piloted by women, such was their cowardice in battle.
 When the Royal Navy captured the Archimede-class Galileo Galilei submarine, the British victors were keen to pop open the hatch and see what they’d find inside.
 “Pretty little things, they almost looked like women.
 They certainly fought like women, but what else can one expect from Italians?” wrote Petty Officer David “Tug” Tweddle in his memoir, 50 Ports, 500 Whores and One Withered Scrofulous Cock.
 The Italian submariners were not women.
 But they were very scared and terribly pretty.